J0rgeSerran0/DotNetExtensions/README.md

 ![C# Logo](/images/CSharp.png)

-<p>I want to share with you  some C# Extensions that I have used sometime in my projects.
+I want to share with you  some C# Extensions that I have used sometime in my projects.

 I hope that helps.

 The source code has two projects:

-A project with the Extensions in C#, and a demo project to show you the use of all them.</p>
+A project with the Extensions in C#, and a demo project to show you the use of all them.